Horned lantern fish

-The horned lantern fish or prickly seadevil (Centrophryne spinulosa) is a deep-sea anglerfish found worldwide.
-It is the sole species in the family Centrophrynidae, distinguished from other deep-sea anglerfishes by various characters including four pectoral radials, an anterior spine on the subopercular bone, and a short hyoid (chin) barbel in both sexes.
+The horned lantern fish or prickly seadevil (Centrophryne spinulosa), is a species of marine ray-finned fish and the only species in the monotypic family Centrophrynidae.
+This species has a circumglobal distribution and is distinguished from other deep-sea anglerfishes by several characteristics, including four pectoral radials, an anterior spine on the subopercular bone, and a short hyoid (chin) barbel in both sexes.

+Taxonomy

+The horned lantern fish was first formally described in 1932 by the British ichthyologists Charles Tate Regan and Ethelwynn Trewavas with its type locality given as the Pacific Ocean off northern New Guinea at 1°20'S, 138°42'E, Dana station 3768, from a depth of around 2000 m.
+Regan and Trewavas named the new genus Centrophryne for this species, but C. spinulosa was not formally designated as its type species until Maurice Burton did so in 1934.
+In 1851, Erik Bertelsen classified Centrophryne within the monotypic family Centrophrynidae.
+The 5th edition of The 5th edition of Fishes of the World classifies the taxon in the suborder Ceratioidei of the anglerfish order Lophiiformes.

+Etymology

+Centrophryne is a combination of the word kentron, meaning "thorn" or "spine", and phryne, a suffix commonly used in the names of anglerfish genera.
+Its use may date as far back as Aristotle and Cicero, who referred to anglerfishes as "fishing-frogs" and "sea-frogs", respectively, possibly because of their resemblance to frogs and toads.
+The first part of the name refers to the prickly skin of females.
+The specific name spinulosa means "bearing minute spinules", also a reference to the spined (prickly) skin of females.

 Distribution

 The horned lantern fish occurs in the Pacific Ocean from Baja California south to the Marquesas Islands and the Gulf of California.
 Specimens have also been captured in other locations, including New Guinea, the South China Sea, Venezuela, and the Mozambique Channel, suggesting a wide oceanic distribution in tropical and subtropical waters.
 Specimens were caught at depths from 650 to over 2000 m (2130–6560 ft), while larvae have been recovered close to the surface to a depth of 35 m.